SquidCaptain/PlayTime/README.md

 # This project is a peer-to-peer streaming web application that allows for streaming video and audio.

+- [x] Server setup
 - [x] Basic frontend CSS
-- [x] Server setup

 - [x] Screen video streaming
 - [x] Screen audio streaming

-- [ ] Multiple peers joing a single "room" (only sees host stream)
+- [ ] Multiple peers being invited to a single "room" (only host streams)
+    - [x] Joining (while not interfering with stream)
+    - [ ] Leaving (while not interfering with stream)

-- [ ] Handling of different streams being active and inactive
+- [ ] Handling of streams
+    - [ ] Mute/unmute/backscreen stream on host end dynamically (ie. remove audio/video from stream dynamically)
+    - [ ] Mute/unmute/backscreen stream on client end dynamically

 - [ ] Flush out frontend